 A nocturnal snake that frequents suburban gardens, especially those with water features.
 It is a toad specialist and often eats toads that look far too large to swallow.

-The Herald snake is usually greyish to olive-grey in colour but some individuals are quite dark.
+The Herald snake is usually greyish to olive-grey in colour, but some individuals are quite dark.
 The head is always darker than the body and there may be white speckles on the body.
-In parts of the range the upper lip is bright red, orange or yellowish.
+In parts of the range the upper lip is bright red, orange or yellowish to white.

-When threatened this snake puts up quite a show, drawing the head back into a striking position with the mouth agape and the head flattened to expose the brightly coloured lips.
+When threatened this snake puts up quite a show, drawing the head back into a striking position with the mouth agape and the head flattened.
 It is mildly venomous and poses no threat to humans or domestic animals.